A modular and organized TYPST template for creating professional documents using CNAM branding and styling.

 Font Configuration

-The template includes centralized font management that allows you to set consistent fonts across your document:
+The template includes centralized font management that allows you to set consistent fonts across your document.
+Fonts are specified as objects with name and weight properties:

 #show: clean-cnam-template.with(